“I Spy” More Changes in Payments, More Need For Security

 Of course, the private sector has already been changing payments exponentially, especially in the area of “virtual wallets,” like Google Wallet, and Apple Pay.
 However, the Cult of Mac website — which, from its name, can be deduced to be pro-Apple — reports that “Apple Pay actually makes it really easy to commit credit card fraud.”

 The problem, they say, has “nothing to do with Touch ID, NFC, Apple’s secure element, or stolen iPhones.
-All of that is locked down as tightly as Apple advertised.
 The problem, according to an unconfirmed report from DropLabs, is that Apple Pay is so easy to use, fraudsters don’t even have to create a physical fake card anymore.”

 Evidently, hackers are simply “buying stolen consumer identities, complete with credit card info, and loading that into Apple Pay.
 This allows them to create a fake digital credit card without going through the hassle of printing it out on plastic to use in stores.”